troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

 This will take you to the vi text editor.
 You should see two standard repositories in this list.
 To use the vi editor, you'll need to know some commands

 - 'shift + g' will move the cursor to the end of the line
-- 'o' will add a new line
+- 'o' will add a new line and switch to insert mode
+- 'ctrl + shift + v' will paste text
+- 'esc' will exit insert mode
+- ':wq' will exit the Apt sources list
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3ODY2MTk0MywtMTczNTEyMTQ2OCwtMT
+eyJoaXN0b3J5IjpbMTE0NTQ4MTkwMiwtMTczNTEyMTQ2OCwtMT
 IzMDk0NDE4NiwtMTI0NTQ5NDU0MF19
 -->